-A Commit Gate is simple to build: using a single power cell, sticky pressure switch, and shock panel (or powered door) that activates the shock panel once the naut moves across.
+A Commit Gate is simple to build: using a single power cell, permanent switch, and shock panel (or powered door) that activates the shock panel once the naut moves across.
 This effectively commits the naut to that path once crossed.

 Ways out of it are:

 - Shunt - used on the floor(powered) or power cell.
 Cost: 100